Stuycs-K/project03-final-10-liua-vuongm-yanj/PROPOSAL.md

 - sending guesses between server and clients

 # Intended pacing:
-- 1/5 -
+- 1/5 - establish communication between server and client
-- 1/10 - establish communication between server and clients with forking
+- 1/9 - finish server logic
-- 1/12 -
+- 1/12 - possibly expand this to multiple clients and players
-- 1/13 -
+- 1/13 - add logic for a leaderboard, whoever guesses the quickest wins!
 - 1/16 - Due